galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single basepair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
 > > 2.
 This information is included in the Log file of **UMI-tools extract** which contains all the parameters used to run, as well as *INFO* lines that indicate how many reads were read, and how many output.
-In this case: XXXX reads.
+In this case: 14230244 reads (90.9%)
 > {: .solution}
 {: .question}